First MasterChef episodes air after Gregg Wallace and John Torode sacked

 But the corporation said a decision had not yet been made regarding the celebrity series and the Christmas special.

-In episode one of the new series, contestants Thea, Penelope, Gemma, Gon, Shaun and Beth battle it out, with Gon and Shaun going straight to the quarter finals after winning the first challenge, both with Asian-themed dishes.
+In episode one of the new series, contestants Thea, Penelope, Gemma, Gon, Shaun and Beth battle it out in the first task before two of the contestants are put through to the quarter-finals.

 The remaining four cook again and Thea tears up during the task and says she “didn’t realise how stressful the MasterChef kitchen is”.